darius/cant/guide.md

 ```

 The most general kind of collection, a map `m` from keys to values,
 can take the following messages.
-More-specialized collection types
+So can more specialized collection
-like bags/sets/sequences also understand the same messages.
+types like bags/sets/sequences.

 | Expression                    | Result          |
 | ----------------------------- | ------------- |